 CurrencyFair is available in over 150 countries and 20+ currencies, providing people around the world access to fast, low-cost currency transfers.
 With €13.5 billion already exchanged between members, its customers have to date saved over €348 million in fees compared to using a typical bank.

 Money transfer companies operate by charging an additional margin to the interbank exchange rate, transfer fees, or a combination of both.
-Typically, banks add a margin of between 3% and 6% on top of the interbank rate.
-CurrencyFair, on the other hand, charges an average margin of 0.45%.
-Its fee is always just €3 (or currency equivalent, for example, £2.50 or US/CAD/AUD$4.00), regardless of the amount you’re sending.
+CurrencyFair's pricing remains competitive: they add only 0.49% to the mid-market currency exchange rate, whereas traditional banks can add markups of between 3% and 6%.
+Its flat-fee is always just €3 (or currency equivalent, for example, £2.50 or US/CAD/AUD$4.00), regardless of the amount you’re sending.

 Sending money abroad is quite simple with a CurrencyFair account, but you do need to sign up for either a personal or business account first, depending on your needs.